ercanduman/RecipeApplication/README.md

 # RecipeApplication

 ## End user perspective:
-The primary function of this app is to search for Recipes and display them in a list.
+This is an android application where the primary function of the app is to search for Recipes and display them in a list.

-Recipes can also be filtered by Chips located under the Search Bar.
-There are 9 scrollable Chips as search categories to choose from, including Chicken, Beef, Soup, Pizza, and more.
+In addition to searching, Recipes can also be searched and filtered by Category Chips located under the Search Bar.
+There are 9 scrollable Chips to choose from, including Chicken, Beef, Soup, Pizza, and more.

 #### Recipes

+When one of the recipes is clicked, a navigation will take place to the Recipe Details screen and the details of the recipe will be displayed.

 #### Recipe Details